 Once an item is donated to the museum, you will be asked to sign a ‘Transfer of Title’ form.
 This means that the items are now the museum’s property and will always be treated correctly under Museum Association and Accreditation guidelines.
 Once donated, you are not able to return to reclaim it at a later date if you change your mind.
 We do not accept loan items unless required for a specific temporary exhibition.

 This gourd, possibly made from a squash, comes originally from Minorca and was probably purchased as a souvenir by a soldier of the 37th Regiment when stationed there in 1767.
-It has recently been generously donated to the Museum by the family in whose possession it has been for almost 250 years.
-It is one of the oldest objects that we possess and we are most grateful.
+It has been generously donated to the Museum by the family in whose possession it has been for almost 250 years, and it is one of the oldest objects that we possess.
+It’s currently on display in the galleries.